DNgMinh/Aurora_project/README.md

 This website helps UofM students plan their class schedules easily and conveniently before registration.

 It takes in user input, which are the courses they want to take in a semester (currently not applicable for Summer terms).
-Then, using real-time data scrapped from Aurora (using contributors' account), it shows all possible scheduling options for the user's registration (no class overlaps).
+Then, using real-time data scrapped from Aurora, it shows all possible scheduling options for the user's registration (no class overlaps).
 It also recommends the best option with the fewest class days and minimal time gaps between classes.

 The customization section allows the user to view schedules that accommodate their specific time preferences.

 This website is still under development with more features and improvements to come.
-The source code for this project is currently not publicly available.

 ### Usage